samuelgruffaz/Geodesic_Slice_Sampling_on_Riemannian_Manifold/README.md

 - "Clustering_KTH_dataset" contains the codes for clustering video action data using EM algorithm and posterior sampling.
 (Section 3.4)

-Each experiment has its file "exploit_*name_of_the_experiments*.py" to see the results related to the experiments done in the paper, except for Networks_analysis_missing_link_imputation, Networks_analysis_real_data_estimation and Bayesian_clustering_on_the_KTH_dataset.
+Each experiment has its file "exploit_*name_of_the_experiments*.py" to see the results related to the experiments done in the paper, except for Networks_analysis_missing_link_imputation, Networks_analysis_real_data_estimation, and Bayesian_clustering_on_the_KTH_dataset.

- For missing_link_imputation the results should be print by running "imputation.py".
+ For missing_link_imputation, the results should be printed by running "imputation.py".
-  For real_data_estimation the file is inside the folder and it is needed to have the real data to lunch it and to fill the path where the data are saved.
+  For real_data_estimation, the file is inside the folder, and it is needed to have the real data to run it and to fill the path where the data are saved.
-For the clustering, it is the same, you need to download the data and to preprocess it with "Pre_processing.py" in the clustering folder, once it is fone you can directly see our results with "see_results_bayesian.py".
+For the clustering, it is the same.
+You need to download the data and to preprocess it with "Pre_processing.py" in the clustering folder.
+Once it is done you can directly see our results with "see_results_bayesian.py".

 ## The codes

-The implementation we provide can be used on other density to sample.
-The python related file are "Hybrid_Monte_Carlo.py" for GeoMALA, "Sampler_class.py" and "Sampler_grassman.py" for GSS and RMH on the Stiefel and the Grassman manifold.
+The implementation we provide can be used on other densities to sample.
+The python-related files are "Hybrid_Monte_Carlo.py" for GeoMALA, "Sampler_class.py" and "Sampler_grassman.py" for GSS and RMH on the Stiefel and the Grassman manifold.
-The codes related to the network analysis is taken from [1] and was changed to add samplers related to GSS.
+The code related to the network analysis is taken from [1] and was changed to add samplers related to GSS.
-The codes related to clustering is quite specific to the used example, but can be readapted for others applications.
+The code related to clustering is quite specific to the used example but can be readapted for other applications.